-A Māori Land Court judge, two trail-blazing professional directors and a top marketer are being honoured by the University of Waikato for their achievements.
+A Māori Land Court judge, two trail-blazing professional directors and a top marketer have been honoured by the University of Waikato for their achievements.

-Kevin Bowler, Liz Coutts ONZM, Judge Craig Coxhead and Tania Te Rangingangana Simpson will receive Distinguished Alumni Awards in October, recognising their significant successes and the outstanding contributions they have made to their communities.
+Kevin Bowler, Liz Coutts ONZM, Judge Craig Coxhead and Tania Te Rangingangana Simpson received Distinguished Alumni Awards at a small ceremony over the weekend, recognising their significant successes and the outstanding contributions they have made to their communities.

 University of Waikato Vice-Chancellor Professor Neil Quigley says this year’s award recipients are at the top of their respective fields and are role models for students and graduates of the University.

 “We are incredibly proud of what they have achieved in their careers since graduating,” he says.
 “I am also pleased that the recipients see their qualifications from the University of Waikato as the foundation from which they have built a successful career, which is encouraging for students and graduates alike.”